 "Especially as Maranello would not let Schumacher and me sleep in a double room".

-However, if Nakajima will not return to racing, it is instead Alain Prost who might: the French driver, in fact, will take part in the tests for the new Mdercedes engine and it is not excluded that he may return to drive the McLaren in 1996.
-The agreement could be announced on Sunday 1 October 1995.
+However, if Nakajima will not return to racing, it is instead Alain Prost who might: the French driver, in fact, will take part in the tests for the new Mercedes engine, and it is not excluded that he may return to drive the McLaren in 1996.
+The agreement could be announced on Sunday, October 1st, 1995.

 "A victory at Monza, that would be beautiful".